pablotoledom/ESP32-video-streaming-WIFI/README.md

    | **5**     | **DC**     |
    | **23**    | **CS**     |
    | **4**     | **RST**    |
-3. The ESP32 will be configured as an Access Point using the SSID and password defined in the code (e.g., `"ArdillasFamily"` / `"MilE#1403.$"`).
+3. The ESP32 will be configured as an Access Point using the SSID and password defined in the code (e.g., `"ESP32-WIFI-video"` / `"TRC12345678"`).
 4. Upload the code to the ESP32.

 ### 2️⃣ **Connect and Use the Web Interface**